vitorcavalcantilira/vitorcavalcantilira/README.md

 I am a graduated Mechanical Engineer and currently studying front-end development searching for remote works or projects.

-🧐 I’m currently learning Product Management and JAVA.
+🧐 I’m currently learning Product Management, JAVA and PYTHON.

 🔍 Also i'm interested in learning A.I in a near future.